framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**Cobra Mask**](https://github.com/LordKobra/CobraFX/blob/master/Shaders/Cobra_Mask.fx): A color masking shader designed to be used with the ColorSort and Gravity shader, to apply a Mask with similar settings to the scene.
 - [**CanvasMask**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/CanvasMask.fx): Use the same controls as CanvasFog for masking purposes (linear, circle, rectangle gradients with depth interaction).
-- [**ColorMask**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/ColorMask.fx): Use the color of the image to create a dynamic mask, altho it doesn't mask stuff very well in its state.
+- [**ColorMask**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/ColorMask.fx): Use the color and luma of the image to create a dynamic mask.
 - [**PD80_06_Luma_Fade**](https://github.com/prod80/prod80-ReShade-Repository/blob/master/Shaders/PD80_06_Luma_Fade.fx): Use the scene luminance to mask shaders.
 - [**UIMask**](https://github.com/crosire/reshade-shaders/blob/slim/Shaders/UIMask.fx): Simply uses an image to mask effects.
 - [**UIMaskCreator**](https://github.com/LordOfLunacy/Insane-Shaders/blob/master/Shaders/UIMaskCreator.fx): Not exactly a masking shader, but this shader makes it possible to quickly create a UI mask in-game without making use of a photo editor by directly drawing over the UI, so that it can then be saved with a screenshot and used with a shader like `UIMask`.

 ## Common software editing tools
 So this section has shaders that are similar to what you could expect from editing software like Lightroom or Photoshops camera raw.
-Some of these implementations may be different from what you might find in these software, so even if at first glance it may look like these shaders can be seen as "stuff you can do in post after taking the shot" it might be worth trying them anyway.
+Some of these implementations may be different from what you might find in these kind of software, so even if at first glance it may look like these shaders can be seen as "stuff you can do in post after taking the shot" it might be worth trying them anyway.

 If you want a detailed explanation about what most of prods shaders do make sure to check [his reshade forum thread](https://reshade.me/forum/shader-presentation/6167-prod80-s-shader-library).